jmpichardo/aspnet-core-react-redux-boilerplate/README.md

 #### Services

-Pieces of code implementing something very specific but at the same reusable and generic for any situtation.
+Pieces of code implementing something very specific but at the same reusable and generic for any situation.
 They are not usually related with any specific business logic.
 Here we can also include integrations with third party APIs.

 Some examples of services could be encryption methods, third party API integration for sending SMS messages, or complex math calculations.